 Scenic Color Country explores with photos the beautiful scenery, rugged & massive geology, and ancestral Puebloan archaeology and culture in Utah's Color Country and Canyon Country and on the massive Colorado Plateau in the intermountain area of the US Southwest; selected examples are exhibited in the cycling banners.
 We believe a photo becomes more meaningful with its information, so we attempt to bring a photo to life with its story, as much as we are able to discover.
 Mouse-over / touch the SCC sites menu button for an exploding menu of articles as discussed below.
 A globe icon on a link or menu selection indicates an off-site link (NPS, Wikipedia, etc.) that opens in a new window that needs be closed independently.

-Check Site information for site convention information (like highlights, popups, etc.), information on how we handle photos, how to manually control cycling photos, window sizing, known issues, browser notes (inconsistencies between different browsers), information about this site, and a site map.
+Check Site information for site information & conventions (how we handle photos, highlights, and popups; window sizing, known issues, and a site map.

 Southwest US Drought is a study of the megadrought in the Colorado River Basin with data and scenic photos of Lake Powell and Lake Mead, periodic updates, and some of the effects like production cuts in California produce fields and closed marinas at the lakes.